-As Special Assistant Auditors for the Auditor General, we have audited the accompanying financial statements of The Illinois Funds (a fiduciary fund) of the State of Illinois, Office of the Treasurer, as of and for the year ended June 30, 2011, as listed in the table of contents.
-These financial statements are the responsibility of the management of the State of Illinois, Office of the Treasurer.
-Our responsibility is to express an opinion on these financial statements based on our audit.
-The financial statements of The Illinois Funds as of June 30, 2010, were audited by other auditors whose report dated January 4, 2011, expressed an unqualified opinion on those statements.
+As Special Assistant Auditors for the Auditor General, we have audited the accompanying Statements of Fiduciary Net Assets of The Illinois Funds, a fiduciary (investment trust) fund of the State of Illinois, Office of the Treasurer, as of June 30, 2012 and 2011, and the related Statements of Changes in Fiduciary Net Assets for the years then ended.
+These financial statements are the responsibility of management of the State of Illinois, Office of the Treasurer.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of The Illinois Funds' internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-As discussed in Note 1, the financial statements of The Illinois Funds of the State of Illinois, Office of the Treasurer present only this fiduciary fund and do not purport to, and do not, present fairly the financial position of the State of Illinois, Office of the Treasurer as of June 30, 2011, and the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of The Illinois Funds of the State of Illinois, Office of the Treasurer present only this fiduciary (investment trust) fund and do not purport to, and do not, present fairly the financial position of the State of Illinois, Office of the Treasurer as of June 30, 2012 and 2011, and the changes in its financial position for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-In our opinion, the June 30, 2011 financial statements referred to above present fairly, in all material respects, the financial position of The Illinois Funds as of June 30, 2011, and the changes in financial position thereof, for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the June 30, 2012 and 2011 financial statements referred to above present fairly, in all material respects, the financial position of The Illinois Funds as of June 30, 2012 and 2011, and the changes in financial position thereof, for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated February 22, 2012, on our consideration of The Illinois Funds' internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.
+In accordance with Government Auditing Standards, we have also issued our reports dated November 30, 2012 and February 22, 2012, on our consideration of The Illinois Funds' internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, and other matters.
+The purpose of these reports is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+These reports are an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audits.